webzakimbo/bcome-read-the-docs/docs/source/usage/node-methods.rst

    ssh_driver

-The ``Net::SSH::Proxy::Jump`` configuration, should the namespace be configured to proxy its connections:
+The ``Net::SSH::Proxy::Jump`` configuration, should the node be configured to proxy its connections:

 .. code-block:: bash